Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: Introduction

-We carry out analytic analyses of RCW caches for both indiscriminate \emph{Cache on $1^{st}$ request} and selective \emph{Cache on $k^{th}$ request} cache insertion policies. \revrev{}{This includes the derivation of explicit, exact expressions for key cache performance metrics under the independent reference model, including (i) the hit and insertion rates for permanently allocated caches, and (ii) the average rates over the transient period during which a newly instantiated cache is filling.
-We also derive approximate expressions of $\mathcal{O}(1)$ computational cost for the cases of Zipf object popularities with parameter $\alpha = 1$ and $\alpha = 0.5$.
-These two cases are chosen as representative of high and low popularity skew, respectively.} \revrev{}{Our RCW analysis makes no assumptions regarding inter-request time distributions or request rate variations, ensuring that our RCW results can be used to approximate LRU cache performance under highly time-varying request volumes.
-In general, for time-varying workloads, the concept of RCW caches also provides a more natural choice than TTL caches when approximating fixed-capacity LRU caches.}
+\revthree{We}{Second, we} carry out analytic analyses of RCW caches for both indiscriminate \emph{Cache on $1^{st}$ request} and selective \emph{Cache on $k^{th}$ request} cache insertion policies. \revrev{}{This includes the derivation of explicit, exact expressions for key cache performance metrics under the independent reference model, including (i) the hit and insertion rates for permanently allocated caches, and (ii) the average rates over the transient period during which a newly instantiated cache is filling. \revthree{We also derive approximate expressions of $\mathcal{O}(1)$ computational cost for the cases of Zipf object popularities with parameter $\alpha = 1$ and $\alpha = 0.5$.
+These two cases are chosen as representative of high and low popularity skew, respectively.}{We note that for this context, selective \emph{Cache on $k^{th}$ request} cache insertion policies are of particular interest, since dynamically instantiated caches may be relatively small, and therefore cache pollution may be a particularly important concern.}} \revExt{}{We also derive approximate expressions of $\mathcal{O}(1)$ computational cost for the cases of Zipf object popularities with parameter $\alpha = 1$ and $\alpha = 0.5$.
+These two cases are chosen as representative of high and low popularity skew, respectively.} \revrev{}{Our RCW analysis makes no assumptions regarding inter-request time distributions or request rate variations, ensuring that our RCW results \revthree{}{(in contrast to prior TTL approximations~\cite{ChTW02, FrRR12, BDC+13, BGSC14, GaLM16})} can be used to approximate LRU cache performance under highly time-varying request volumes.
+In general, for time-varying workloads, the concept of RCW caches \revthree{also provides}{provides} a more natural choice than TTL caches when approximating fixed-capacity LRU caches.}

-In addition to the cache insertion policy, important design issues in a dynamic cache instantiation system include the choice of cache size and the duration of the cache instantiation interval.
+\revthree{In}{Third, in} addition to the cache insertion policy, important design issues in a dynamic cache instantiation system include the choice of cache size and the duration of the cache instantiation interval.
 We develop optimization models for these parameters for both \emph{Cache on $1^{st}$ request} and \emph{Cache on $k^{th}$ request}.
 We also develop bounds on the best potentially achievable cost/performance \revrev{tradeoffs.}{tradeoffs, assessing how much room for improvement there may be through use of more complex caching policies.}